Follow TV Tropes

 Comic Books

-• There are also numerous cases of Superman's powers being transferred to someone else (including normal humans), despite the fact that his powers are a product of his Kryptonian biology.
+• Superman: There are numerous cases of Superman's powers being transferred to someone else (including normal humans), despite the fact that his powers are a product of his Kryptonian biology.
 Though in the Silver Age and Bronze Age it was a general property of anything whatsoever from Krypton, including dogs, monkeys, and inanimate objects like his costume.
 This was completely separate from the structure of any specific item, so transferring it is more plausible.

 Fan Works